peterhinch/micropython-epaper/README.md

 disconnected.
 They also have very low power consumption when in use.
 The Embedded Artists model suopports monochrome only, with no grey scale: pixels are either on or off.
 Further the display refresh takes time.
-The minimum update time defined by explicit delays data is 1.6 seconds.
-With the current driver it takes 3.5 S. This is after some efforts at optimisation.
-A time closer to 1.6 S might be achieved by writing key methods in Assembler but I have no immediate plans to do this.
+The minimum update time defined by explicit delays is 1.6 seconds.
+With the current driver it takes 3.5 S. This after some efforts at optimisation.
+A time closer to 1.6 S might be achieved by writing key methods in Assembler but I have no plans to do this.
 It is considerably faster than the Arduino code and as fast as the best alternative board I have seen.

 The EA rev D display includes an LM75 temperature sensor and a 4MB flash memory chip.
 The driver provides access to the current temperature.
 The driver does not use the flash